crysalead-js/dom-layer/README.md

 ## The rendering loop

-Due to some architecture choices, the rendering loop has been leaved up to a higer level of abstraction.
-Indeed the rerendering need to be based on either a component is dirty or not and the relationship between the component and its childs and ancestors, to rerender the minimum of virtual trees.
+Since the rerendering need to be based on either a component is "dirty" or not and which depend mainly on the choosed architecture, the rendering loop has been leaved up to a higer level of abstraction.

-However it still possible build a rudimentary one like the following for custom experimentations:
+However it still possible to build a rudimentary one for custom experimentations like the following:

 ```js